 - a lump, protuberance or tumor,

-- if the dog does not want to be massaged.
+- if the dog does not want to get a massage.

-- We should offer to massage our dog in a specific place (cushion or blanket) that our dog can leave whenever he wants to;
+- we should give massages on a specific place (mattress or blanket) that our dog can leave if he wants to ;

 Activities for happy dogs